 What will you need to do differently if they are away?

 The most important precaution you can take to reduce damage to your home and property is to protect the areas where wind can enter.
-According to recent wind technology research, it's important to strengthen the exterior of your house so wind and debris do not tear large openings in it.
+Wind technology research shows it's important to strengthen the exterior of your house to prevent wind & debris from tearing large openings in it.

 Bring loose, lightweight objects inside that could become projectiles in high winds (e.g., patio furniture, garbage cans); anchor objects that would be unsafe to bring inside (e.g., propane tanks); and trim or remove trees close enough to fall on the building.